OpenFn/vscode/README.md

 1. Install VSCode from [here](https://code.visualstudio.com/)
 2. Install the OpenFn extension by searching "OpenFn" in the marketplace.

+## Dependencies

+In order to run a workflow this extension depends on OpenFn CLI which can be installed with:

+`npm install -g @openfn/cli`

+The workflow should be declared on a `workflow.json`.
+You can find an example of its JSON structure [here](https://docs.openfn.org/documentation/cli-usage#run-a-workflow).

 ## Highlighted Features

 - Errors and informations when changing code.